You have questions, we have answers. Below are some commonly asked questions. If you don’t see your questions here, please feel free to Contact us.

 Some initiatives offered by the Teamsters:

-- Scholarship funds to help our members.
+- Scholarship funds to help our members and their families.

-- Fundraising for a worthwhile cause.
+- Fundraising for worthwhile causes.

 - Community involvement and events.